tmkkopec/git-compare/README.md

 ### Backend development

-* `cd $project_dir`
-* in order to start server
+In order to start server:
 * just run in IDE [main class](https://github.com/tmkkopec/git-compare/blob/master/src/main/java/org/tai/GitCompareApplication.java) OR
+* for hot reloading of java classes
+    1. `cd $project_dir`
-    * at the first terminal, start Gradle build as a continuous task: `gradle build --continuous` AND at the second terminal, start the Gradle bootRun task: `gradle bootRun`
+    2. at the first terminal, start Gradle build as a continuous task: `gradle build --continuous`
+    3. at the second terminal, start the Gradle bootRun task: `gradle bootRun`